Solomons government says China's island lease 'unlawful'

 The Sam Group agreement, dated Sept.
 22, purportedly offers wide-ranging powers to the Chinese conglomerate to develop infrastructure on Tulagi and surrounding islands.

-Tulagi is a significant island that hosted American bases in World War 2 and is where Solomons’ former capital city was located before being moved to the island of Guadalcanal.
+Tulagi is a significant island that hosted American bases in World War Two and is where Solomons’ former capital city was located before being moved to the island of Guadalcanal.

 A signatory to the agreement, Central Province Premier Stanley Manetiva, did not immediately respond to questions on Friday.